alu99/social-media-trend-graphs/README.md

 * Back-end Flask server on `localhost:5000`
 * Flask endpoints hit the social media site's API to search for keyword.
 Returns data to front end.
 * Graphs implemented using `HTML Canvas` (for drawing graph components) and `d3-scale` (for sizing and positioning data points and graph components relative to the canvas)
+* Planning on adding tooltips that appear when hovering over data points that give more info about the occurences of that time period
 * Planning on configuring Flask and webpack for production mode and hosting site on Github pages
-* Planning on adding tooltips that appear when hovering over data points that give more info about the occurences of that time period
 * Currently only have trend graphs for Reddit.
 Trend graphs for other social media platforms coming soon!

 ### Trend Graphs for Reddit
 * In this example, we search for the keyword "Maryland" (go terps!) in the subreddit "r/collegebasketball"
-* We can group the data points by days, weeks, months, and years to improve the readibility of the data
+* We can group the data points by days, weeks, months, or years to improve the readibility of the data
 * Reddit API only allows us to query the past 100 posts.
 Because of this, most keywords will only yield a graph covering the recent past instead of all time

 * Grouped by days: